deanoko/cse15l-lab-reports/labreport4.md

 ![Image](errorvim.png)

 4. Edit the code file ListExamples.java to fix the failing test (as a reminder, the error in the code is just that index1 is used instead of index2 in the final loop in merge).
+- 'Failed message'
 ![Image](logintovim2.png)

+- 'Fix code on the Vim'
 ![Image](changevim.png)

+- press i to insert word and :wq to exit with save.

 5. Run the tests, demonstrating that they now succeed.
 ![Image](successtest.png)

-7. Commit and push the resulting change to your Github account.
+6. Commit and push the resulting change to your Github account.

----

-`part2: Using the command line, show with ls and take screenshots of`

 ---